SYZ mirror symmetry for toric varieties: Mirror symmetry for compact toric varieties

 Note that $T \times \Lambda$ is the space of geodesic (or affine) loops in $T$ sitting inside the loop space of $T$, i.e. and the loop space certainly plays an important role in string theory.
-We are going to describe how such a transformation $\mathcal{F}^{SYZ}$, called the \textit{SYZ transform}, interchanges symplectic and complex geometries, with quantum corrections included, when $X$ is a compact toric Fano manifold.
+We are going to describe how such a transformation $\mathcal{F}^\text{SYZ}$, called the \textit{SYZ transform}, interchanges symplectic and complex geometries, with quantum corrections included, when $X$ is a compact toric Fano manifold.

-To do this, we consider the open dense subset $U_0 := X\setminus D$ which is the union of all the Lagrangian torus fibers of the moment map.
+Let us consider the open dense subset $U_0 := X\setminus D$, which is the union of all the Lagrangian torus fibers of the moment map.
 Recall that we have an identification $U_0 \cong T^{\ast}\Delta^\circ/\Lambda^\vee$ as symplectic manifolds.
-Then we consider the space
+Next we consider the space

-of fiberwise geodesic/affine loops in $X$.
-On $\tilde{X}$, we consider the {\em quantum-corrected} symplectic structure
+of fiberwise geodesic/affine loops in $U_0$.
+On $\tilde{X}$, we have the {\em quantum-corrected} symplectic structure

-where $\Phi$ is a generating function of the genus 0 open Gromov-Witten invariants $n_\beta$ in Definition \ref{defn:openGW} which count (virtually) holomorphic disks bounded by the Lagrangian torus fibers of the moment map $\rho$.
+where the values of $\Phi$ are the Fourier modes of the Lagrangian Floer superpotential $W^{\text{LF}}_q$, so they are generating functions of the genus 0 open Gromov-Witten invariants $n_\beta$ in Definition \ref{defn:openGW} which count (virtually) holomorphic disks bounded by the Lagrangian torus fibers of the moment map $\rho$.

-An explicit SYZ transform $\mathcal{F}^{\text{SYZ}}$ can then be constructed by {\em combining} the semi-flat SYZ transform $\mathcal{F}^\text{semi-flat}$ with fiberwise Fourier series, which can then be applied to understand the geometry of mirror symmetry: \begin{thm}[\cite{Chan-Leung10a}, Theorem 1.1]
+An explicit SYZ transform $\mathcal{F}^\text{SYZ}$ can then be constructed by {\em combining} the semi-flat SYZ transform $\mathcal{F}^\text{semi-flat}$ with fiberwise Fourier series, which can be applied to understand the geometry of mirror symmetry: \begin{thm}[\cite{Chan-Leung10a}, Theorem 1.1]

 \begin{itemize} \item[(1)] The SYZ transforms interchange the quantum-corrected symplectic structure on $\tilde{X}$ with the holomorphic volume form of the pair $(\check{X},W)$, i.e. we have

 \item[(2)] The SYZ transform induces an isomorphism